DPRMC/Excel/README.md

 $pathToFile = Excel::advanced( $rows, $totals, $sheetName, $pathToFile, $options, $columnDataTypes, $columnsWithCustomNumberFormats, $columnsWithCustomWidths, $styles, $freezeHeader );
 ```

-## Usage: Create a Spreadsheet with multiple sheets
+## Usage: Create a Workbook with multiple sheets
 A multidimensional associative array is used to create a workbook with multiple sheets.
 Each key of the multidimensional array will represent a new sheet within the Workbook.
 Each value of the multidimensional array follows the formatting of the advanced sheet shown in the example above.

 ```php